 Padi Open Water Diver Course

-Marine environment and biodiversity conservation has been identified as a target area in the National Conservation Strategy (NCS).
-The coastal and near-shore waters are experiencing a number of natural and anthropogenic threats.
-With continued Coastal development and new urbanization plans, there is a critical need to undertake a base line survey of the coastal amenities.
-Coastal industrial units, such as thermal and atomic power plants that produce electricity, use seawater from the coast as a coolant and the same water is then discharged and drained into the sea.
-This water is several degrees higher in temperature than the ambient seawater environment.
-Higher than ambient seawater temperature poses a significant threat to the fauna of the area and may cause changes in the population structure of marine fauna and flora.
-Corals are sessile organisms and hence are greatly affected by coastal environmental degradation.
-Therefore, changes in the coral reef ecosystem will reflect the degree of environmental degradation.
-The main objective of the proposed project was to monitor the sub-tidal area around Churna Island and near the Hub River Delta, and assess the distribution and abundance of organisms around this area.
-Data obtained from this area would improve our knowledge on the effects and response of the resident organisms to the changes imposed by coastal pollution.
+Marine environment and biodiversity conservation is an identified target area in the National Conservation Strategy (NCS).
+The coastal and near-shore waters are experiencing all sorts of natural and anthropogenic threats.
+With continued Coastal development and new urbanization plans, there is a need to undertake a base line survey of the coastal amenities, even more crucial.
+Coastal industrial units such as thermal and atomic power plants that produce electricity, use seawater from the coast, as a coolant and the same is discharged and drained into the sea.
+This water is several degrees higher in temperatures than the ambient seawater environment.
+Higher than ambient seawater temperature pose a threat to the fauna of the area and it may cause changes to the population structure of marine fauna and flora.
+Corals are sessile organisms and hence are affected most by the coastal environmental degradation.
+Therefore monitoring changes in the coral reef ecosystem will reflect the degree of environmental degradation.
+The main objective of the proposed project is to monitor the sub-tidal area around Churna Island and near Hub river delta, and assess distribution and abundance of organisms around this area.
+Data obtained from this area will improve our knowledge on the effects and response of the resident organisms to the changes imposed by the coastal pollution.

-People have always been fascinated by life that exists beneath the water.
-Scuba (Self Containing Underwater Breathing Apparatus) diving has become a standard technique that is currently used worldwide as a relatively inexpensive research tool for the study and monitoring of marine life.
-Scuba diving enlightens people to respect and protect our fragile coastal and marine ecosystems; and it creates awareness and provides for a better understanding of coastal phenomenas and features, such as ebb and flow of tides, long shore currents, rip currents, coastal erosion and accretion.
-But most of all, scuba diving provides an excellent opportunity to observe exotic marine fauna and flora in their natural habitat and monitor faunal changes that may occur due to abnormal conditions such as changes in water temperature, pH, organic enrichment, and untreated industrial effluent discharge into the coastal areas that alters the faunal assemblages over a period of time.Download Full Report Read Full Report
+People have always been fascinated by life that exits beneath the waves; SCUBA (Self Containing Underwater Breathing Apparatus) diving has become a standard technique that is currently used worldwide as a relatively inexpensive research tool for the study and monitoring of marine life.
+SCUBA diving enlightens people to respect and protect our fragile coastal and marine ecosystems, it creates awareness and provides for a better understanding on the coastal phenomena's and features, such as ebb and flow of tides, long shore currents, rip currents, coastal erosion and accretion.
+But most of all Scuba diving provides an excellent opportunity to observe exotic marine fauna and flora in their natural habitat and to monitor faunal changes that may occur due to abnormal condition such as water temperature, pH, organic enrichment, untreated industrial effluent discharge into the coastal areas that would alter the faunal assemblages over a period of time.Download Full Report Read Full Report

 PADI OPEN WATER DIVER COURSE